Wow, 10 days til Christmas…

 It’s true that people come to me with questions like “How do I optimize my money?”, “Am I doing the right things so I’m not eating cat food in retirement?”, and a lot of times “Please help me start!”
 They are seeking advice on the tactics and strategies to use to get them to their goals.
 This, of course, is an important part of my job and what people think of when they seek out a financial advisor.
 But it’s actually not the most important service I provide.

 Tactics and strategies are the easy part of my job.
 And you can google anything I will tell you.
 But ask yourself: Does researching why and how to do a Roth conversion bring you joy and there’s no other way you’d like to spend your free time?
 Do you feel confident you are on the right path when making financial decisions?
 Do you feel like you have a trusted person who is looking out for your best financial interest?
 If you answered “no” to any of these questions, then maybe a financial advisor does provide happiness.
 It may not be as quantify-able as the size of your IRA account, but how my clients feel after working with me is what I view as my true value to their lives.
+When there are uncertain times and markets, clients feel a level of comfort knowing that someone knowledgeable is monitoring the situation with them.
 Can I accept that people who feel that they are being intentional with their money with someone who cares are happier people?
 Yes, I guess I can.

 Guess I should read the article now…